Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 The view was impressive.
 We lingered at the top for quite a while, partly because of the nice view and partly because I was too terrified to climb back down.

-If you suffer from claustrophobia, have a fear of heights, or really any healthy sense of fear at all, I recommend skipping the tower.
+If you suffer from claustrophobia or have a fear of heights, I suggest skipping the tower.
 If you’re a nutcase like us, proceed with caution.

 Established in 1225, Black Abbey is a medieval Catholic priory of the Dominican order.
 The stone interior is impressive and the stained glass windows are spectacular.